A Brief History

 The stick pin can show through the front of the jacket, as shown (which is a little more dandy).
 Or alternatively kept behind the lapel.

 Shop: Lapel Roses in assorted colors

 The best benefit of the stick pin lapel flower is the ability to mix the look up, and you do not require a button hole, functional or otherwise.

 The origins of the boutonniere have long reflected bravery, masculinity, and competitive skill.
 It is considered a sophisticated look that is still appropriate today.
 The modern twist to the classic boutonniere through the use of natural materials has renewed interest in men who want to personalise a dapper appearance.

-Common lapel flower pin materials include: felt, linen, cotton, paper, silk, satin, burlap, etc. Further, the most common attachments are: stick pins, buttons (require your jacket to have lapel button hole), and clutch pins
+Common lapel flower pin materials include: felt, linen, cotton, paper, silk, satin or burlap, etc. Also the most common types of attachments are: stick pins, buttons (which will require your jacket to have a lapel button hole), and clutch pins.

 Available in assorted colors and materials, there's definitely the perfect lapel pin for your suit.
 Shop our wide collection of lapel Pins and boutonnieres today!